fivetran/dbt_hubspot/README.md

 ```
 </details>

-## (Optional) Step 7: Orchestrate your models with Fivetran Transformations for dbt Core™
+## (Optional) Step 6: Orchestrate your models with Fivetran Transformations for dbt Core™
 <details><summary>Expand for details</summary>
 <br>

 Fivetran offers the ability for you to orchestrate your dbt project through [Fivetran Transformations for dbt Core™](https://fivetran.com/docs/transformations/dbt).
-Learn how to set up your project for orchestration through Fivetran in our [Transformations for dbt Core setup guides](https://fivetran.com/docs/transformations/dbt#setupguide).
+Learn how to set up your project for orchestration through Fivetran in our [Transformations for dbt Core™ setup guides](https://fivetran.com/docs/transformations/dbt#setupguide).
 </details>

 # 🔍 Does this package have dependencies?